Five Foods High in Creatine

 3. Poultry

-While chicken, turkey, fowl, and duck contain less creatine than beef and fish, regularly eating poultry can significantly contribute towards overall creatine intake.
+While chicken, turkey, fowl, and duck contain less creatine than beef and fish, regularly eating poultry can significantly contribute to overall creatine intake.

 A six-ounce serving of chicken breast contains around 450 milligrams of creatine.